-Other future plans include the publication of further not-for-profit books (possibly electronically and in hard copy) for public benefit and work is almost complete on the preparation of a second book.
-As soon as the government guidelines for the control of COVID-19 permit it, the Trust will arrange meetings and study retreats for those interested in the philosophy according to the principles taught by Dr Shastri.
+Other future plans include the publication of a further not-for-profit book, electronically and in hard copy, for public benefit.
+The manuscript for this is complete and will undergo final edit shortly.

+As soon as the government guidelines for the control of Covid-19 permit it, the Trust will again arrange meetings and study retreats for those interested in the philosophy according to the principles taught by Dr Shastri.